 The spinal cord stimulation device is similar to a pacemaker used to control abnormal heart rhythms.
 This procedure can be an effective solution for patients that have not found relief from back and neck pain through other treatment methods.

-Benefits Of Spinal Cord Stimulator
+What are the Benefits of a Spinal Cord Stimulator Procedure?

 Spinal cord stimulation can offer several benefits for the right patients.
 While spinal cord stimulation typically does not relieve pain completely, it is an effective long-term solution that can significantly reduce pain, without many of the side effects of other treatments.
 Implantation of the spinal cord stimulation device is minimally invasive compared to other procedures to treat neck and back pain.